balabit/syslog-ng-gitbook/chapters/chapter_0/section_3.md

 brew install glib openssl libtool automake pkgconfig eventlog pcre bison flex
 ```

-*Note:* bison is needed to be installed using homebrew for the options provided by Apple Developer Tools are
-incomplete. (e.g.: missing -W option) The reason is why bison is needed to be installed from homebrew is
-that -W option is supported only after 2.3.
+*Note:* bison is required to be installed when using homebrew, because the options provided by Apple Developer Tools are incomplete. (for example: missing -W option) The reason is why bison is required to be installed from homebrew is that the -W option is supported only after 2.3.

 ### Preparations

 1. Disable syslogd, the official logging service of Apple.
-It is not a necessary step but using two logger
-services doesn’t make sense.
+It is not a necessary step but using two logger services does not make sense.
-2. Force building process to use bison installed via homebrew instead of provided by Apple Developer Tools.
+2. Force the building process to use bison installed through homebrew instead of provided by Apple Developer Tools.
     * *Option 1:* add bison to `$PATH`
     * *Option 2:* when configuring set the environmental variable `$YACC` to bison